verebes1/Covid-Alerts/README.md

 - The UI layout and the creation of the reusable UI elements
 - The traffic-light.json for easy app extensibility.
+- The implementation of the additional Alert element "Dark-Red" just replace the contents of traffic-lights.json with the contents of the traffic-lights-additional.json and re-run the code.

 ## What needs doing:
 - Networking layer
 - The second ViewController which needs to display the details of each covid level
+    - Add the elements of the second ViewController.
+Either as a UIScrollView with a custom UIView as a bullet pointed row as per the design document.
+Or as a UITableView and UITableVIewCell as a bullet pointed row.
 - Add Unit and UITests